prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          Int

    Description
-         If you view rootline for each collected page, you can change the string-length for the hole rootline
+         If you view rootline for each collected page, you can change the string-length for the whole rootline

    Default
          20